Improving Acoustic Scene Classification with City Features: Proposed Method

 \section{Proposed Method}

 In this section, we present the proposed City2Scene framework in detail.
 As shown in Figure \ref{fig:city2scene}, City2Scene consists of three training stages.
 Section \ref{ssec:classifying} focuses on the first two stages: training a city classification model and then using the frozen city features to classify acoustic scenes.
-This section also serves as a preliminary experiment to evaluate the effectiveness of city features for the ASC task.
+This section also serves as a preliminary experiment to explore the effectiveness of city features for the ASC task.
 Section \ref{ssec:ditilling} describes the third stage that distills city-specific knowledge into the ASC model.
-Finally, Section \ref{ssec:ensembling} introduces the ensemble of city models as the teacher in knowledge distillation.
+Finally, Section \ref{ssec:fusing} introduces the fusion of knowledge from the city teacher and the scene teacher during knowledge distillation.